Public Holidays in Syria 2026 – Islamic & National Days

 Frequently Asked Questions (FAQs)

-Syria typically observes around 12–14 public holidays per year, including national, Islamic, and Christian days.
+Syria typically observes around 12 to 14 public holidays per year, depending on the number of Islamic observance days.

-Islamic holidays such as Eid al-Fitr and Eid al-Adha follow the Hijri lunar calendar, which is about 10–11 days shorter than the Gregorian calendar, causing the dates to move annually.
+Islamic holidays follow the Hijri lunar calendar, which is shorter than the Gregorian calendar, causing dates to move earlier each year.

 Conclusion